davinchoMoCa/rickandmorty-react/README.md

 ##Profile Page

 1. The Header has a back button
-2. Ech characters name is displayed above the character card
+2. Each character's name is displayed above the character card
-3. Character card display character information
+3. Character card displays character information
-4. The Shwo More button displays even more details about the characters.
+4. The Show More button displays even more details about the characters.